(Last updated Aug. 17, 2017. Originally published June 12, 2016.)

 20. Wonder Woman — There’s so much to admire about this movie and its importance not only to the genre, but also to the movie industry at large and in a larger way culturally.
 Little girls (hell, grown women) needed this movie.
 On its own merits, it’s a joy to watch for most of its running time.
 I particularly like how the male lead, now flipped into the “love interest” role isn’t diminished into being a spectator or damsel in distress.
 Everyone can contribute and stand up to atrocities (and they can do it with love in their hearts).
 I just wish they hadn’t gone full Zach Snyder with the cartoonish finale.

-18. Spider-Man 2 – I’m sure some will cry foul at this being so low.
-Don’t get me wrong, this is a very good film, but I haven’t had any inclination to go back and watch it anytime over the last 5-plus years.
-I think it might be hurt by Spider-Man fatigue, more than anything else.
-It’s still a classic.
+19. Spider-Man 2 – I’m sure some will cry foul at this being so low.
+Don’t get me wrong, this is a very good film, but I hadn’t had any inclination to go back and watch it anytime over the last 5-plus years until very recently.
+It’s still a classic, but I do think there’s a Spider-movie that’s better…

-17. Captain America: The First Avenger – It’s a beautiful piece of nostalgic cinema, regardless of one’s feelings on comic books.
-Chris Evans here is a revelation, standing toe to toe with such heavyweights as Hugo Weaving and Toby Jones.
+16. Captain America: The First Avenger – It’s a beautiful piece of nostalgic cinema, regardless of one’s feelings on comic books.
+Chris Evans here is a revelation, standing toe-to-toe with such heavyweights as Hugo Weaving and Toby Jones.

 15. Hellboy II: The Golden Army – What I wrote about Hellboy, except even better.

 14. Ant-Man — It’s best not to think too hard about some of the details.
 Paul Rudd is great, as is his supporting cast.
 This is one of Marvel’s weirder and funnier efforts.